 - Easy Approval: Insurance loans are easily approved after a policyholder meets the requirements for the loan.
 After the surrender value of a policy has been evaluated.

-- Constant Value: One huge advantage of insurance loans is its continuous value in the market, unlike the fluctuating nature of gold loans.
+- Constant Value: One tremendous advantage of these loans is its continuous value in the market, unlike the fluctuating nature of gold loans.

 - Exempted tax benefits: Since loans aren’t recognized as income by income tax authorities, therefore it is exempted.

-- Affordable Interest Rates: The interest rates on insurance loans are comparatively low than personal loans.
+- Affordable Interest Rates: The interest rates on these loans are comparatively low than personal loans.

 When can you get an Insurance Loan?

-You can get an insurance loan from your policy when you have built the cash value.
-You will have to contact your a financial advisor or an insurance agent to evaluate your policy’s cash value.
+You can get a loan from your policy when you have built the cash value.
+You will have to contact your financial advisor or your insurance agent to evaluate your policy’s cash value.
 A proper evaluation will help determine whether you have to pay back the loan.